jmizell/DDStats/README.md

 	// Count allows you to add an arbitrary value to a count metric. stats.Count("metric1", 10, nil)

-	// Adding tags metrics are unique by name, and tags.
-Metric1 with nil
+	// Metrics are unique by name, and tags.
+Metric1 with nil tags, and
-	// tags, and metric1 with one custom tag, are stored as two separate values. stats.Count("metric1", 10, []string{"tag:1"})
+	// metric1 with one custom tag, are stored as two separate values. stats.Count("metric1", 10, []string{"tag:1"})

 	// Gauge creates a gauge metric.
 The last value applied to the metric before